apache/spark/docs/integration.rst

 - :ref:`AwsRedshiftClusterSensor` : Waits for a Redshift cluster to reach a specific status.
 - :ref:`RedshiftHook` : Interact with AWS Redshift, using the boto3 library.
-- :ref:`RedshiftToS3Transfer` : Executes an unload command to S3 as a CSV with headers.
+- :ref:`RedshiftToS3Transfer` : Executes an unload command to S3 as CSV with or without headers.
+- :ref:`S3ToRedshiftTransfer` : Executes an copy command from S3 as CSV with or without headers.

 .. _AwsRedshiftClusterSensor: